Runtastic Story Run: Moments of Bliss

 Outstanding local cuisine, a table on a sun-drenched terrace with sweeping views of the surrounding mountains, Tyrolean traditions and charming hosts: winter or summer, lunch at the Gampe Thaya mountain hut is an experience you don’t want to miss.

 Yodeling and electronic music.
 Rustic farm-house museums and glittering skyscrapers.
 In Austria, beloved traditions and innovation happily coexist, each nurturing the other.
-Here, we’d like to focus on the centuries old, uniquely Austrian customs that were passed on from generation to generation, such as the intricate traditional costumes from the Bregenzerwald, or the art of mask-carving in Tirol.Find out about beloved Austrian Traditions
+In this article, we’d like to focus on the centuries old, uniquely Austrian customs that were passed on from generation to generation...

 The Grossglockner High Alpine Road makes Austria’s highest mountain accessible for everyone.
 The famous alpine road leads you right into the heart of the Hohe Tauern National Park, the Grossglockner and its glacier, the Pasterze.

 Leave the commotion of city life behind and surrender to the unharnessed beauty of South Styrian vineyards with a stay at Wine-Genuss Pössnitzberg.
 From the comfort of your hotel room, enjoy tranquil views of Leutschach’s vineyards surrounding this boutique hotel.
 Pamper yourself in the on-site spa, and enjoy regional dishes with rare Styrian wine specialties at the hotel’s restaurant.

 Located in the Southern part of Styria, the Südsteirische Weinstrasse (South Styrian Wine Road) is often compared to Italy’s Tuscany.
 Almost no other Austrian wine region has undergone such dramatic transformations in the past 20 years as this region, 1 hour south of Graz.